-Dr. Robbins is Chief of Service for neurology at the Weiler Division of Montefiore Medical Center, and the Director of Inpatient Services for the Montefiore Headache Center, where he also has an outpatient clinical practice.
-His roles in the neurology residency training program include being Associate Program Director and directing the residency research program.
+Dr. Robbins is currently an Associate Professor of Clinical Neurology, Chief of Neurology at the Jack D. Weiler Hospital of Montefiore, and Director of Inpatient Services for the Montefiore Headache Center.
+For the neurology residency he is Associate Program Director and director of the residency research program.

 - Verghese J, Robbins M, Holtzer R, Zimmerman M, Wang C, Xue X, Lipton RB.
 Gait dysfunction in mild cognitive impairment syndromes.
 J Am Geriatr Soc 2008;56:1244-1251.